4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 ![](_page_62_Figure_32.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is about the environmental impact of a specific AI model, LLa **Figure Data (Q&A):**
+Q: What is the size of the LLa
+Q: How many
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+[描述已截斷以避免過長]

 #### **Product Pages**

 While browsing the product page, customers have access to all of the product's sustainability features and associated certifications.

 ![](_page_62_Picture_35.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and training data for the LLa **Figure Data (Q&A):**
+Q: What is the size of the LLa
+Q: How many

+There is no data to transcribe or convert into a table.
+The image is empty and doesn't contain any data or charts.

 # <span id="page-63-0"></span>Supplier Diversity